EPCCed/gpu-directives/exercises/poisson/Readme.md

 ## Exercises

--   The Jacobi iteration is implemented in the `compute_jacobi` function.
+-   The Jacobi iteration is implemented in the `compute_jacobi` function, in the `jacobi.cpp`.
-    Offload the main lood to the divice using openmp offloading.
+    Offload the main loop to the divice using openmp offloading.
 Make sure to map all the required variables to the device.
+    You can check the correctness of the solution by using the command `python3 check_output.py --compare <old_cpu_solution_file> <new_cpu_solution_file> `.
+This command should return 0 ( within machine precision) .
 -   Try to use a custom mapper to offload the whole grid object to the device.
 -   The file `jacobi_hip.cpp` contains an alternative implementation of the jacobi kernel using hip.
-You cun use this implmentation by compiling with `make poisson_rocm` The hip kernel is submitted by the launch_compute_jacobi_hip and expects device adresses as argument, not host addresses.
+You cun use this implmentation by compiling with `make clean; make poisson_rocm` The hip kernel is submitted by the launch_compute_jacobi_hip and expects device adresses as argument, not host addresses.
 Use openmp directives to pass the correct device adresses to the function.